 Guide To Legal Gambling In Dublin

-Legal online gambling in Ireland is concentrated into a few general areas.
+Legal online gambling in Ireland is concentrated in a few general areas.
 This particular guide will focus on legal gambling options available in Dublin.
 There are only two major cities in Ireland, Dublin and Cork.
-Dublin is the capital of Ireland located on the eastern shore and in the province of Leinster.
+Dublin is the capital of Ireland, located on the eastern shore and in the province of Leinster.

-Currently the largest city in Ireland with a metro population of almost 2 million and an inner-city population of 1.2 million.
-The climate across Ireland is known to have a lack of temperature extremes, cool summers and mild winters.
-Dublin is well known for its beautiful scenery and historical landmarks making it a very well-known tourist destination.
+Currently, the largest city in Ireland has a metro population of almost 2 million and an inner-city population of 1.2 million.
+The climate across Ireland is known to have a lack of temperature extremes, cool summers, and mild winters.
+Dublin is well known for its beautiful scenery and historical landmarks, making it a very popular tourist destination.

 Online Gambling Options Available To Dublin Residents